 Introduction

-The limits of the unwanted emissions are important parameters in the standardisation of radio systems and for the estimation of the compatibility between different radio systems operating in adjacent frequency ranges.
-The unwanted emissions are classified into two domains: the OOB and spurious domains.
-In this contribution only the spurious domain is addressed.
+The limits of the unwanted emissions are important parameters in the standardisation of radio systems and for the estimation of the compatibility between different radio systems operating in adjacent or the same frequency ranges.
+The unwanted emissions are classified into two domains the Out-of-Band (ITU-R SM.1541) and spurious domains (ERC REC 74-01, ITU-R SM.329).
+This report is addressing both domains the OOB domain and spurious domain with particular focus on the wideband systems.

 The definitions for unwanted emissions and their limits are provided in Section 2.
-The regulatory limits are defined to address a maximum allowed unwanted emission and these maximum allowed limits are considered to be the norm when carrying out compatibility analysis.
+The regulatory limits are defined to address a maximum allowed unwanted emission and these maximum allowed limits should be considered to be the norm when carrying out compatibility analysis.
+But often the assumed values will be derived more from the real emissions or measurements especially if digital systems are involved.

+The definitions and descriptions for unwanted emissions in the spurious domain (see Annexes 1 and 2) are mainly based on analogue technologies which are and were very sensitive to spikes especially in the frequency domain.
+New digital, broadband technologies could deal with this type of interference (narrow frequency domain spikes) more easily.
+For example, only a very small number of sub-carriers may be impaired in an OFDM system.

+Therefore, consideration should be given to the current characterisation of unwanted emission and its continuing adequacy, or is there a need for a more detailed characterisation to enable more efficient spectrum usage in the future?
+For example, the unwanted emission could be characterised by two different limits, one for narrow frequency domain spikes like harmonics and one for the generic noise floor or reference baseline level which would be significantly lower when measured over a much wider bandwidth.

+Further careful studies are needed before implementing any changes to the current regime as implementing a new regime will impact significantly the methods used in sharing and compatibility analysis.
+There will also be impacts on both the methodologies used and the framework used for setting the requirements and measurement techniques used in standards.

+It is not intended to relax the existing unwanted limits but to use the spectrum in a more efficient way in the spurious domain.

-In recent studies the limits for Spurious Emissions have been misinterpreted when used in various sharing and compatibility studies.
+In recent studies the limits for Spurious Emissions have been interpreted in different ways when used in various sharing and compatibility studies.
 This may be because the contributors have assumed that the spurious emissions are noise like interference which result in a straight line signal at or just below the spurious emission limit quoted in the regulations.
 This seems to be the case particularly for studies looking at the effect that mobile broadband services and consumer devices may have on adjacent services.
 However, the measured values of real radio equipment are considerably below these regulatory limits as illustrated in Section 3.

 Although these limits are under constant review we believe that it is a suitable time to re-consider how these limits are presented.
 Advances in broadband technology have resulted in significantly different signal characteristics and mass produced chip sets for a global market.
 This may result in identical or similar digital filtering being used in a number of applications in other areas and this should be taken into account.

-Therefore taking into account the rapid development of technology and the growing demand for additional spectrum for the various services, it is necessary to consider whether the current characterisation of the unwanted emissions in the spurious domain is still the appropriate and adequate description to achieve the most efficient spectrum usage in the long-term.
+Therefore taking into account the rapid development of technology and the growing demand for additional spectrum for the various services, it is necessary to consider a better characterisation of the unwanted emissions as an appropriate and adequate description to achieve the most efficient spectrum usage in the long-term.

-Definitions (optional section)
+Definitions from radio regulatons